 Feeding of the animals is not permitted.
 Planned donations of food are accepted, please email.

 Absolutely no outside reptiles or Any animals of any kind are allowed on Zoo grounds (1).
 Do not under any circumstances bring any animal onto Zoo grounds, This includes animals left in your vehicle.
-There are no exceptions to this rule, except, Patrons with service animals, please contact Zoo directly for specific policy, Thank you.
+There are no exceptions to this rule, except, Patrons with certified service animals, please contact Zoo directly for specific policy before arrival, Thank you.

 For the safety of Zoo guests, staff and animals on exhibit, the following items are not allowed on Zoo grounds: